 o Academic transcripts and Degree testamur/graduation certificate confirming eligibility for the award.
 An official English translation must be included if documents are not in English

 o The qualification’s grading scale o A certified copy of your proof of identity, such as personal details page(s) of your passport o An original or certified copy of documents providing evidence of any name change (if applicable)

 o Evidence of meeting the English language proficiency requirements

 o A research proposal outline with reference list (general guidelines are provided on the How to Apply Entry Requirements webpage.
 Please check with Faculty/Department of interest for length)

 o Other relevant documentation, if applicable (such as research output)

-- In the eApplication portal, you must indicate iRTP/iMQRES in the program question
+- In the eApplication portal, you must indicate iRTP/iMQRES in the scholarship question

 - Applicants must request their referees to send the Academic Referee Reports directly to [email protected]. *Current MQ HDR Candidates and applicants that have previously received a valid Macquarie University letter of offer for